 Functional traits can form the basis for mechanistic assessments of diversity that describe the range and distribution of ecological strategies within a community.
-While species richness (Whitaker 1972) has to date been the most commonly used metric of biodiversity for investigating the relationships between biodiversity and ecosystem functioning (Duffy 2009), functional diversity and composition are able to reveal the mechanisms underlying these relationships (Dı́az & Cabido 2001; Hooper, Iii & Ewel 2005) Loss of functionally unique species may gradually undermine ecosystems, and assessing functional diversity can be useful to diagnose degradation before species loss occurs (Mouillot et al. 2013).
+While species richness (Whitaker 1972) has to date been the most commonly used metric of biodiversity for investigating the relationships between biodiversity and ecosystem functioning (Duffy 2009), functional diversity and composition are able to reveal the mechanisms underlying these relationships (Dı́az & Cabido 2001; Hooper, Iii & Ewel 2005) Loss of functionally unique species may gradually undermine ecosystems and assessing functional diversity can be useful to diagnose degradation before species loss occurs (Mouillot et al. 2013).
 Assessments of ecosystem service production have also begun to give functional diversity privilege over simple taxonomic metrics of diversity (Díaz & Lavorel 2007).

 Two requirements must be satisfied to achieve a functionally informed mechanistic understanding of biodiversity-ecosystem function relationships.
 Firstly, traits should be selected carefully so as to capture the spectrum of ecological strategies within a community, with specific ecological relevance to the study system (Petchey & Gaston 2006; Gallagher, Hughes & Leishman 2013).
 Secondly, an appropriate metric of functional diversity should be selected for analysing the community according to the chosen traits.
-Numerous metrics of functional diversity have been described in the literature; the reader is directed to Schleuter & Daufresne (2010) for an introduction to the subject.
+Numerous metrics of functional diversity have been described in the literature; see for example Schleuter & Daufresne (2010).
 These metrics typically take multidimensional trait data as an input and output a single value describing various properties of this data.
 The framework described by Villéger, Mason & Mouillot (2008) consisting of functional richness (the volume of the convex hull circumscribing range of trait values), functional divergence (divergence in the distribution of abundance within traitspace) and functional evenness (the evenness of this distribution in traitspace) has been commonly used to describe functional diversity (e.g. Biswas & Mallik 2010; Pakeman 2011; Savage & Cavender-Bares 2012; Clark et al. 2012).
 Functional dispersion, defined as the mean distance of individual species to the centroid of all species in the community, represents an improvement on this framework (Laliberte & Legendre 2010).
 This metric is useful as it allows for consideration of species abundances while integrating functional richness and functional divergence, and is independent of species richness by construction.

 A common goal of community ecologists and conservationists has been to find general rules that explain patterns of ecological diversity.
 Heterogeneity in the riparian patch mosaic results from the sculpting action of hydrological processes across the biogeomorphic template.
 In riparian environments, it is this intrinsic environmental heterogeneity which fosters structural, taxonomic and functional heterogeneity within vegetation communities (Naiman et al. 1993; Corenblit et al. 2007; Bornette et al. 2008).